-- Normal (for images sent through the Computer (Component Video) port only): Displays images using the full projection area and maintains the aspect ratio of the image.
-Choose this setting to automatically resize the image and make the best use of the display area. - 4:3: Displays images using the full projection area at an aspect ratio of 4:3. - 16:9: Converts the aspect ratio of the image to 16:9.
-4:3 ratio images are elongated horizontally to fit.
+- Auto (HDMI images only): Automatically sets the best aspect ratio according to the input signal. - Normal (for images sent through the Computer (Component Video) port only): Displays images using the full projection area and maintains the aspect ratio of the image.
+Choose this setting to automatically resize the image and make the best use of the display area. - 16:9: Converts the aspect ratio of the image to 16:9.
+4:3 ratio images are elongated horizontally to fit. - Zoom: Displays images using the full width of the projection area and maintains the aspect ratio of the image.
+The image may be cut off on the top and bottom depending on its aspect ratio. - Full: Displays images using the full width of the projection area, but does not retain the aspect ratio.
+4:3 ratio images are elongated horizontally. - Through: Displays images as is (aspect ratio and resolution are maintained).
+Black bands may appear or images may be cut off, depending on the resolution.